UMAprotocol/launch-lsp/README.md

 *Optional arguments:*
 ```
 --fpl: Name of the financial product library type your contract will use to calculate the payment at expiry, such as RangeBond or Linear.
 Required if --financialProductLibraryAddress is not included.
+--enableEarlyExpiration: If set to true, the LSP contract can request to be settled early by calling the optimistic oracle.
+If not needed, the parameter will be set to false.
 --financialProductLibraryAddress: Contract address providing settlement payout logic.
 Only required if a custom financial product library is used and --fpl is not included.
 --customAncillaryData: Custom ancillary data to be passed along with the price request.
 If not needed, this flag can be excluded and will be left as a 0-length bytes array.
---prepaidProposerReward: Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
+--proposerReward: Proposal reward to be forwarded to the created contract to be used to incentivize price proposals.
 --optimisticOracleLivenessTime: Custom liveness window for disputing optimistic oracle price proposals in seconds.
 A longer liveness time provides more security, while a shorter one provides faster settlement.
 By default, this is set to 7200 seconds.
 --optimisticOracleProposerBond: Additional bond proposer must post with the optimistic oracle.
 A higher bond makes incorrect disputes and proposals more costly.
 --strikePrice: Alias for lowerBound, used for certain financial product libraries with no upper bound.
 Cannot be included if --lowerBound is specified.